7 Reasons Why Mavericks Don't Reach Their Potential

 Creative visionaries are notorious for not taking quality recovery time.
 They tend to be as busy at home as they are at work and place themselves last on the list.
 Don’t get me wrong, there is often a lot of important stuff to attend to…but stress is a killer.

-Busy-ness creates more busy-ness and most leaders don’t know how to just relax.
-It’s hardly surprising given the amount of adrenaline that they run on.
-However, to create impact you need to have energy and creativity.
+Busy-ness creates more busy-ness and many would-be Mavericks don’t know how to just relax.
+It’s hardly surprising given the amount of adrenaline that they can be running on.
+However, to create meaningful change you need to have energy and creativity.
 The first requires rest and recovery, the second requires space.

-Related to the first two reasons, many people on a mission simply do not take the time to keep themselves in good condition physically.
+Related to the first two reasons, many people simply do not have the time to keep themselves in good condition physically.
 You can get away with that in your 20’s and maybe your 30’s.
 Any older though and you are fighting nature.

 This was a mistake that I was making until recently, when I realised that I just didn’t have the physical energy that I needed to be able to do the things I wanted.
 I had to gotten to 250lbs and was horribly unfit.
 So, I have taken baby steps over the last few months to rectify this, have dropped 20lbs and started running.

 To begin with, I have needed to make it as easy as possible and time efficient.
 I still have a long way to go…but take it from me, my sleep has improved dramatically, my stress levels are down, my mental functions are clearer and more efficient and I am more relaxed.
-More to the point, I am getting the energy to create the impact I want.
+More to the point, I am getting the energy to do the many different things that I want to do.

-A great change agent is someone that continually strives to grow to his or her edge.
+A Maverick is someone that continually strives to grow to his or her edge.
 Eventually a job or a project will become too small an expression of who they are.
 So, they grow the people and skill sets around them so that eventually they do themselves out of a job.

-However, many potential gamechangers who reach conventional leadership positions take the expert role, seeing themselves as indispensable and not growing others to the extent they could.
+However, many potential Mavericks who reach conventional leadership positions take the expert role, seeing themselves as indispensable and not growing others to the extent they could.
 This might be driven by the need for security, control or that need to be needed.
-A creative visionary who does this eventually stands still and becomes defined by the role rather than moving forward.
+This eventually leads to standing still, becoming stale and becoming defined by the role rather than moving forward.

 I have written about the dirty little secrets that Mavericks have before, notably not wanting be found out, feeling like an impostor, not feeling good enough etc.